Harvard-Ophthalmology-AI-Lab/VFTransformer/README.md

 ## Dataset

-Here are sample codes to visualize the RNFLT map:
+Here are sample codes to visualize the source 24-2 VF map:
 ````
 import tensorflow as tf
 from vf_tools import *